geo-GM/Translator/README.md

 # Translator

-Translator is database for TranslateClient repository.
+Translator is XML database for TranslateClient repository.